dealloc/adventure-template/docs/non-technical.md

 You can download Code from [it's website](https://code.visualstudio.com/).
 We'll get to setting it up for you in a few steps, so for now install it and try opening to see if everything works.

-### NodeJS
+### Bun

-Foundry, this template (and a surprisingly large part of the internet) runs on a programming language called Javascript. `nodejs` is a program that can execute scripts in this language on your computer (it's actually what Foundry runs internally to make it work!).
+Foundry, this template (and a surprisingly large part of the internet) runs on a programming language called JavaScript. `Bun` is a modern, fast JavaScript runtime and package manager that can execute scripts and manage dependencies for your project.

-To build your adventure code, macros and styling we need these scripts, so we'll install NodeJS to do that for us.
+To build your adventure code, macros and styling we need Bun installed on your computer.

-Head over to [their website](https://nodejs.org/en/download) and download the `prebuild Node.js` for your platform.
+Head over to [their website](https://bun.sh/) and follow the installation instructions for your platform (Windows, macOS, or Linux).
 Once installed, we can start installing the template itself!

 ### The template

-Most likely you'll be reading this over on Github (if not, head over [here](https://github.com/dealloc/adventure-template)).
+Most likely you'll be reading this over on GitHub (if not, head over [here](https://github.com/dealloc/adventure-template)).

 You have 2 options for getting started.

-- You can create a repository for this template by using the `Use this template` button in the top right ([this article](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) provides an in-depth guide), note that requires a Github Account and _some_ knowledge on how to use Git.
+- You can create a repository for this template by using the `Use this template` button in the top right ([this article](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) provides an in-depth guide), note that requires a GitHub Account and _some_ knowledge on how to use Git.
 - You can download the repository as a ZIP file on your computer by clicking on the green `< > Code` button and then the `Download ZIP` button at the bottom of the opened dropdown.
 Once you unpack this you have a local copy on your computer.

 Once you have a copy, either by cloning your repository or extracting the downloaded ZIP,